Rupert Goodwins

 Rupert Goodwins (born 23 May 1965) is a British writer, broadcaster and technology journalist.

 He began his career as a programmer for Sinclair Research in the early 1980s, working on the ZX Spectrum ROM.
 He moved to Amstrad after it bought the rights to the Sinclair name and range of products.

-He was the Technical Editor of IT Week magazine and has written for a number of other UK computer publications, including:
+Goodwins was the technical editor of IT Week magazine and has written for a number of other UK computer publications, including: